-At Ao Tawhiti Unlimited Discovery, we work with students to create a truly personalised NCEA programme.
-Students can attain NCEA credits for assessments completed as part of a course, from offsite providers or through negotiated and approved independent projects.
+At Ao Tawhiti, we work with students to create a truly personalised NCEA programme.
+Students can attain credits as part of a course, from offsite providers or through negotiated and approved independent projects.

-Learning Advisors will also encourage students to choose programmes of learning that support their passions and interests.
-It is important that students recognise that any NCEA programme at Ao Tawhiti Unlimited Discovery is not a programme of assessment – it’s a programme of learning, where assessments are taken to demonstrate the learning the student has engaged with.
+Learning advisors will also encourage students to choose programmes of learning that support their passions and interests.
+It is important that students recognise that any NCEA programme at Ao Tawhiti is not a programme of assessment – it’s a programme of learning, where assessments are taken to demonstrate the learning the student has engaged with.

 How do students select a course?

-- Student course selections will come from the IEP process, where students, their parents and Learning Advisor will discuss appropriate programmes, based on student interests and enthusiasms, possible careers needs, previous experiences, and means of delivery of the programme.
+Student course selections will come from the IEP process, where students, their parents and learning advisor will discuss appropriate programmes, based on student interests and enthusiasms, possible careers needs, previous experiences, and means of delivery of the programme.
 A short period of trial, or pre-entry evaluation may be used to ensure that a student has the necessary skills to achieve success within a programme.
-Wherever possible, targeted support should be considered where a student lacks some specific skills needed to be undertake a programme.
+Wherever possible, targeted support should be considered where a student lacks some specific skills needed to undertake a programme.